InnoIPA/EXMU-X261-usermanual/tocs/0.Getting-Started/pre-build-image.md

 Next, please prepare an SD card and follow the step to flash the pre-built image onto the SD card.
 [Setting up the SD Card Image](#setting-up-the-sd-card-image).

-Final, following the step to boot the X261 for AI solution.
+Final, following the step to boot the device for AI solution.

 # Pre-build image